NCBI-Codeathons/SWIGG/README.md

 ![hiv graph](documentation/images/hiv_graph.jpg)
 </br>
 Fig: Graph for HIV viral genome (10kb) for ten genomes using 10-mers.

+## Future Direction

+1. Many k-mers happen to be adjacent to each other, which actually is just one large k-mer.
+We would like to merge these small k-mers to a merge larger k-mers.
+2. We would also like to further improve the graph by iterating over local sequences
+3. Now that we have a tool for generating genome graphs quickly and efficiently, it’s desirable to find the optimal parameters, e.g. size of kmer, occurrence of a kmer to determine whether it is to be retained or not.
+This remains challenging because there is no simple way to evaluate genome graphs.
+Numbers of vertices and edges can be starting points.
+We would like to have comprehensive investigation of potential factors.

 ## Understanding new sequences from the model.